Beijing Guoan F.C.: 2000–2009: Foreign influences and first league title

 Serbian Milovan Đorić became Beijing's first foray with a foreign manager when he joined the club at the start of the 2000 league season.
 His reign was exceptionally short-lived after he lost his first three games of the season before he was replaced with native coach Wei Kexing.
 At the start of the 2002 league season, Beijing hired their second foreign manager in Ljupko Petrović.
 Foreign influences continued in 2003, when the club signed a three-year endorsement contract with jointly owned South Korean company Beijing Hyundai, which resulted in the club changing its name to Beijing Hyundai to accommodate this.
 In 2005, Spanish football club Real Madrid went into negotiations with Beijing on a football development project.
 At the start of the 2007 league season, two-time Chinese FA Cup winner with Chongqing Lifan and Qingdao Beilaite, Lee Jang-soo, was hired as the team's manager.
 The South Korean manager, in his debut season, guided the club to second within the league.
 By the 2009 league season, the club had returned to the Workers Stadium (after it had been in renovation for the 2008 Summer Olympics) under Lee Jang-soo's helm.
 It looked as if the club would be winning its first professional league title until a 2–0 defeat from Changchun Yatai on 15 September 2009, which saw the club slip to third place and Lee Jang-soo was unscrupulously fired with seven games remaining.
 Former Beijing player Hong Yuanshuo was immediately brought into the team and on the final day of the season, Beijing thrashed Hangzhou Greentown 4–0 to clinch the 2009 league championship.

+2010–present

+In 2026, Beijing started the 2026 Chinese Super League season with five points deducted for violation of sports ethics and loss of sportsmanship, engaging in improper transactions to seek illegitimate benefits.
+The club issued a defiant statement on its social media account which read, "Heaven sees all! (人在做，天在看！头顶三尺有神明!)", without acknowledging or admitting to any wrongdoing.